Shame, Trauma and Family Relationships

 Workshop Style

-The workshop uses teaching, roleplay and experiential exercises to enhance your understanding of the role of shame as a consequence of trauma, and explores strategies and interventions you can use to support clients to move from shame towards self-efficacy, independence and empowerment.
+The workshop uses teaching, roleplay and experiential exercises to enhance your understanding of the role of shame as a consequence of trauma, exploring therapeutic response strategies and interventions.